Master of Arts in Teaching (MAT)

 NSTA Standard 3: Learning Environments

-Effective teachers of science are able to plan for engaging all students in science learning by setting appropriate goals that are consistent with knowledge of how students learn science and are aligned with state and national standards.
-The plans reflect the nature and social context of science, inquiry, and appropriate safety considerations.
-Candidates design and select learning activities, instructional settings, and resources – including science-specific technology, to achieve these goals; and they plan fair and equitable assessment strategies to evaluate if the learning goals are met.
+Effective teachers of science are able to plan for engaging all students in science learning by identifying appropriate learning goals that are consistent with knowledge of how students learn science and are aligned with standards.
+Plans reflect the selection of phenomena appropriate to the social context of the classroom and community, and safety considerations, to engage students in the nature of science and science and engineering practices.
+Effective teachers create an anti-bias, multicultural, and social justice learning environment to achieve these goals.

 NSTA Standard 4: Safety